 Saturday 27 June 2026, 7.30pm

-To celebrate their new release ‘Fusion’ on Sagome, Nuke Watch perform at Cafe Oto for the first time ever.
+To mark their new release ‘Fusion’ on Sagome, Nuke Watch perform at Cafe Oto for the first time ever and will be joined by trombonist Peter Zummo for part of their set.
 Plus, a live blending sampling, voice, and electronics from Finnish multimedia artist Heta Bilaletdin, and a DJ set from Testing the Water honcho, Mag.

 Andrea Campisi is supported by the Early Career Promoter Fund which is managed by PRS Foundation and funded by Arts Council England using Supporting Grassroots Music funding from DCMS.